 Miami is bigger, and its population is about 5.6 times larger than the population of Asheville.
 When comparing the population of Miami vs. Asheville, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit and the activities that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Asheville and Miami are popular destinations to visit in the summer with plenty of activities.
 Many visitors come to Miami in the summer for the beaches, the city activities, the music scene, and the family-friendly experiences.
 Also, most visitors come to Asheville for the hiking, the music scene, and the family-friendly experiences during these months.

 In the summer, Miami is around the same temperature as Asheville.
-Typically, the summer temperatures in Miami in July are around 83°F (28°C), and Asheville is about 82°F (28°C).
+Typically, the summer temperatures in Miami in July average around 83°F (28°C), and Asheville averages at about 82°F (28°C).